matthewnolan/personalsite/md/blog/secret-dao-ethereum-with-timber-network.md

 authorPhoto: /images/matthew-nolan-thumbnail.jpg
 tags:
   - TED
-thumbnailPhoto: /images/blog-ted-thumbnail.jpg
+thumbnailPhoto: /images/blog-timber-network-ethereum-dao-secret-vote-thumbnail-400x400.jpg
-bannerPhoto: /images/blog-TEDResidents-Matthew-Nolan.jpg
+bannerPhoto: /images/blog-timber-network-ethereum-dao-secret-vote-1500x750.jpg
 canonicalUrl: /blog/secret-dao-voting-ethereum-with-timber-network
+description: We are developing a new cross-chain messaging relayer we call Timber Network, which we used to allow Ethereum DAOs to viet secretly.
 ---

 In Brief:
 - Some colleagues and I are developing a new cross-chain messaging relayer we call [Timber Network](https://github.com/timbernetwork).
 - We used it for a prototype which lets Ethereum DAOs vote secretly (video demo below).
 - Our prototype [won hackathon sponsored by BitDao](https://twitter.com/sozuhaus/status/1600305757353701377), of which we are extremely honored.
+- 🌳🌐

 # Application Specific Cross-Chain Messaging